 DNA extraction and Sequencing

-extracted DNA from approximately 950 well-preserved lichen specimens lacking any visible symptoms of fungal infection following two extraction protocols: Cubero et al. (1999) or modified Zolan and Pukkila (1986) using a 2% sodium dodecyl sulphate (SDS) as the extraction buffer.
+We extracted DNA from approximately 950 well-preserved lichen specimens lacking any visible symptoms of fungal infection following two extraction protocols: Cubero et al. (1999) or modified Zolan and Pukkila (1986) using a 2% sodium dodecyl sulphate (SDS) as the extraction buffer.
 We amplified the internal transcribed spacer (ITS) of the nuclear ribosomal tandem repeat of the mycobiont from about 950 lichen thalli representing a broad geographic and morphological diversity of the group, using the ITS1F (Gardes and Bruns 1993) and ITS4 (White et al. 1990) primers.
 The PCR conditions were as follows: 95°C for 5 min, followed by 25 cycles of 95°C for 45 sec, 52°C for 45 sec, and 72°C for 90sec, with a final extension of 72°C for 10 min.
 Based on these preliminary results, we further amplified 7 other loci on 164 specimens (94 for the Dolichorhizoid clade, 35 for the Scabrosoid clade, and 34 for the Polydactyloid clade) representing the diversity in ITS sequences.
 We also selected specimens with identical ITS haplotypes if they came from very distinct geographic regions (e.g. different continents) or exhibited very different morphology.

-amplified the nuclear ribosomal large subunit (LSU) using primers LR0R and LR7 (Vilgalys and Hester 1990), three protein-coding genes: RNA II polymerase largest subunit (RPB1) using primers RPB1-AF (Stiller and Hall 1997) and RPB1-CR (Matheny et al. 2002), elongation factor 2 region 1 (EFT2.1) using primers EFT2.1_1F (Miadlikowska et al. 2014) and EFT2.1_3R (Magain et al. 2015), and ß-tubulin using the reverse primer BT2B (Glass and Donaldson 1995) and the forward primer T1 (O’Donnell and Cigelnik 1997) or alternatively bt_34F (O’Brien et al. 2009), and the three new intergenic spacers, IGS1, IGS3 and IGS16 .
+We amplified the nuclear ribosomal large subunit (LSU) using primers LR0R and LR7 (Vilgalys and Hester 1990), three protein-coding genes: RNA II polymerase largest subunit (RPB1) using primers RPB1-AF (Stiller and Hall 1997) and RPB1-CR (Matheny et al. 2002), elongation factor 2 region 1 (EFT2.1) using primers EFT2.1_1F (Miadlikowska et al. 2014) and EFT2.1_3R (Magain et al. 2015), and ß-tubulin using the reverse primer BT2B (Glass and Donaldson 1995) and the forward primer T1 (O’Donnell and Cigelnik 1997) or alternatively bt_34F (O’Brien et al. 2009), and the three newly developed intergenic spacers, IGS1, IGS3 and IGS16 (primers are provided in Table 1).
 Amplification of RPB1 and LSU follows O'Brien et al. (2009) whereas the amplification of ß-tubulin, EFT2.1, IGS1, IGS3 and IGS16 were as follows: 94°C for 30 s, 55°C for 30 s (−0.4°/cycle), 72°C for 1 min (+2 s/cycle) for 24 cycles; 94°C for 30 s, 45°C for 30 s, 72°C for 2 min (+3 s/cycle) for 12 cycles; 72°C for 10 min, followed by storage at 4°C. All PCR amplicons were cleaned with ExoSAP (Affymetrix, Santa Clara, California, USA) following the manufacturer’s protocol.

 Sequencing was carried out in 10 μL reactions using: 1 μL primer (10 μmol/L), 1 μL purified PCR product, 0.75 μL Big Dye (Big Dye Terminator Cycle sequencing kit, ABI PRISM version 3.1; Perkin-Elmer, Applied Biosystems, Foster City, California, USA), 3.25 μL Big Dye buffer, and 4 μL double-distilled water.
 Automated reaction clean-up and visualization was performed at the Duke Genome Sequencing and Analysis Core Facility of the Institute for Genome Sciences and Policies (for details see Gaya et al., 2012)